marcduiker/building-a-resilient-workflow-with-durable-functions/labs/14_durable_entities.md

 ### 4. Updating the Mock for the Unit Tests

-If you have created unit tests and are using strict mocks your tests will now fail now because not all methods have a matching setup.
+If we have created unit tests and are using strict mocks our tests will now fail now because not all methods have a matching setup.

 The `CreateEntityProxy` method is an extension method and cannot be setup.
 The result of this method is a proxy, which enables us to use the methods which are known in the interface.
 Under the hood however, these calls translate to a `SignalEntity()` method on the context which accepts an `EntityId`, an operationName (`string`) and an operationInput (`object`).
 Therefore the `IDurableOrchestrationContext` mock should be extended with the following setup: